citp/privacy-policy-historical/g/go/gol/golfballs.com.md

-> *The following text is extracted and transformed from the golfballs.com privacy policy that was archived on 2014-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141222192120id_/http%3A//www.golfballs.com/Privacy-Policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the golfballs.com privacy policy that was archived on 2015-05-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150502133220id_/http%3A//www.golfballs.com/Privacy-Policy.html) for the most accurate reproduction.*

 # Golfballs.com - Golf Balls, Golf Shoes, Golf Bags, Golf Club, Used Golfballs, Golf Equipment, Personalized Golf Balls.

-Last Modifed: Wednesday, September 10th 2014
+Last Modifed: Friday, December 26th 2014

   1. **Our Commitment to Privacy and Security**